PlonkaKonrad/dividend-crawler/README.md

 # Dividend crawler

-A sipmple crawler for getting current dividends from https://strefainwestorow.pl/dane/dywidendy/lista-dywidend/2024
+A simple crawler for getting current dividends from https://strefainwestorow.pl/dane/dywidendy/lista-dywidend/2024

 ## Run it yourself